-Each Christmas FSCI, in partnership with The Trussell Trust, delivers thousands of shoeboxes filled with presents to some of the poorest people in Southeast Europe.
-Thanks to your generosity in 2016, we received an amazing 11,724 shoeboxes for distribution to poor and marginalised children and families in Bulgaria and Serbia.
+Each Christmas FSCI delivers thousands of shoeboxes filled with presents to some of the poorest people in Southeast Europe.
+Thanks to your wonderful generosity, we received an amazing 11,480 shoeboxes for distribution to poor and marginalised children and families in Bulgaria and Serbia during Christmas 2017.

 Who Will Receive a Christmas Box?